Brand Name Flagyl Common Name metronidazole

 What form(s) does this medication come in?

-Each pale green and light gray capsule, printed with a symbol and "500", contains metronidazole 500 mg.
+Each pale green and light grey capsule, printed with a symbol and "500", contains 500 mg of metronidazole.
 Nonmedicinal ingredients: black ink, D&C Red No. 33, D&C Yellow No. 10, FD&C Blue No. 1, FD&C Green No. 3, gelatin, lactose monohydrate, magnesium stearate, polacrilin potassium, silicon dioxide, sodium lauryl sulfate, and titanium dioxide.
 Tartrazine-free.

 Each tube contains metronidazole 10% w/w in a cream base.
 Nonmedicinal ingredients: glycerin, glyceryl monostearate, methylparaben, propylparaben, purified water, stearic acid, and trolamine.
 Tartrazine-free.

 Do not take this medication if you: